Unraveling the Key of Machine Learning-based Android Malware Detection: Quantitative Analysis

-\bulletpoint{Training set size} The training set's size is a critical determinant of the effectiveness of ML classifiers~\cite{sun2017revisiting}. \jh{However, securing a large, high-quality training set is often infeasible due to the significant costs of data collection and labeling.} \jh{To study the impact of training set size on malware detection, we down-sample the training set in Table~\ref{tab:effectiveness_dataset}(\ding{182}) to 50\% and 10\% of its initial volume, while ensuring that the malware ratio remains consistent at 10\%.}
+\bulletpoint{Training set size} The size of the training set is a critical determinant of the effectiveness of ML classifiers~\cite{sun2017revisiting}, as larger, high-quality datasets typically provide richer semantic information about malware, which is essential for learning effective classifiers.
+However, obtaining such large, high-quality training sets is often infeasible due to the substantial costs associated with data collection and labeling.
+In this experiment, we experiment with different training set sizes to simulate varying levels of semantic richness (\textit{i.e.,} larger datasets are assumed to encompass more diverse malware semantics) and analyze their impact on classifier performance.
+Specifically, we consider two training set sizes, 50\% and 10\% of the original training set size, while maintaining the malware ratio at 10\%.

-\jh{Figure~\ref{fig:training_size} shows how these detectors' performance changes when the training set size is reduced.} To offer a clearer view, we normalize the F1-scores of these methods based on their performance \jh{obtained with} the entire original dataset. \jh{The detailed results and the normalization process are provided in~\ref{sec:additional_results}.} \jh{The figure clearly shows that reducing the training set size leads to performance degradation across all selected approaches, underscoring the principle that more data enhances capturing malicious patterns.} Interestingly, Mclaughlin et al.~\cite{mclaughlin2017deep} and DeepRefiner~\cite{xu2018deeprefiner} display a greater sensitivity to training set size compared to others. \jh{One possible explanation is that, unlike other methods that heuristically select features from apps, these two approaches take original apps' bytecode as input, requiring more data to learn patterns from raw data as opposed to hand-crafted features.} \jh{This finding highlights the importance of feature selection in ML-based Android malware detection, especially in scenarios where data availability is limited.}
+Figure~\ref{fig:training_size} shows how these detectors' performance changes when the training set size or semantic richness is reduced.
+We normalize the F1-scores of these methods based on their performance obtained with the entire original dataset.
+The detailed results are provided in the Appendix~\ref{sec:additional_results}.
+The figure clearly shows that reducing the training set size leads to performance degradation across all approaches, underscoring more data enhances capturing malicious patterns.
+Interestingly, Mclaughlin et al. and DeepRefiner display a greater sensitivity to training set size compared to others.
+One explanation is that, unlike other methods that heuristically select features from apps, these two approaches take the original apps' bytecode as input and automatically extract semantics, requiring more data to learn patterns from raw data as opposed to hand-crafted features.
+This finding highlights that the effectiveness of malware detectors is closely tied to the quality of the training data and the semantic richness it provides.
+Furthermore, these findings suggest that carefully selected features that better capture malware semantics are crucial for effective detection, especially when training data is limited.
+In contrast, models that learn directly from raw data often struggle to perform well under such data-scarce conditions.